-Baker College is accredited by The Higher Learning Commission, A Commission of the North Central Association of Colleges and Schools, 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602-2504; (800) 621-7440; Web address: www.ncahlc.org.
+Baker College is accredited by the Higher Learning Commission, 230 South LaSalle St., Suite 7-500, Chicago, IL 60604-1411; 800-621-7440; www.ncahlc.org.
 Baker College is an Academic Quality Improvement Program (AQIP) participant.

-Specialized program accreditations are noted with specific program information and on the Web site.
+Specialized program accreditations are noted with specific program information and on the website.

-Baker College has been granted legal authority by the state of Michigan to operate as a nonprofit educational corporation and is empowered to grant certificates, associate degrees, bachelor degrees, master degrees, and doctoral degrees.
-It is approved for veterans' benefits.
+Baker College has long been recognized by the U.S. Department of Education as an institution of higher education and has been granted the legal authority to operate as a not-for-profit educational corporation by the State of Michigan, Department of Licensing and Regulatory Affairs.
+The College is empowered to grant certificates and associate, bachelor, master, and doctoral degrees.
+It is also approved for veterans' benefits.